 - Republican voters are more likely to vote in any given election than Democratic voters.

-- In spite of Republican redistricting in 2010, the 9th District registered voters are nearly equally divided between Republican and Democratic.
-The Democratic hold a slight, but not predictive, edge.
+- In spite of Republican redistricting in 2010, the 9th District registered voters remain nearly equally divided between Republican and Democratic.

 If the above assumptions are correct what should be the expected outcomes for 9th District elections?

-- No independent or minor party candidate, even if he or she was able to obtain the number of signatures required to be listed on the fall 2018 ballot, has any reasonable chance of election.
+- Any independent candidate, even if he or she was able to obtain the number of signatures required to be listed on the fall 2020 ballot, or minor party candidate will have difficulty being elected.

 - The Republican and Democratic candidates, regardless of any meaningful qualifications or lack of qualifications, will garner a significant proportion of the votes.

-- Republican candidates should be more likely to win in non-Presidential election years because of lower overall voter turnout, Democratic candidates should be more likely to win in Presidential election years because of higher voter turn out.
+- Republican candidates should be more likely to win in non-Presidential election years because of lower overall voter turnout, Democratic candidates should be more likely than normal (but “normal” in the more recent elections is not too good) to win in Presidential election years because of higher voter turn out.

 Excel Worksheet 1 consolidates data, showing actual numbers of votes cast overall with the Republican and Democratic breakdown for each election.
 Associated percentages are number of votes cast compared to number of registered voters, number of Democratic votes compared to total votes cast, number of Republican votes compared to total votes cast (Dem + GOP may not = 100% due to independent candidates in some elections), and winning margin expressed as a percent of total votes cast.
 Winning margin percentages are positive (+) for Democratic wins, negative (-) for Republican wins.